 National Standard Refers to the type of specifications for which a product is being priced.
-These products all items whose prices are largely determined on the world market.
-A commodity is defined as tradable if a significant proportion of its domestic output is exported or if a significant proportion of its demand for domestic consumption is imported.
+These products component comprises all items whose price change is largely determined on the world market.
+An item is defined as tradable if a significant proportion of its domestic output is exported or if a significant proportion of its demand for domestic consumption is imported.
+In addition, products are defined as non-tradables where domestic taxes or subsidies make a significant contribution to the price paid by consumers.